wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * I invite honourable members to reflect for a moment upon the differences of scale, rate and complexity in the technological and industrial **revolution** which has burst upon these people compared with anything that went before.

 * This was the basic lesson that has come out of all the **revolution** since Keynes; every conservative economist in the country has said that.

+* They are the sort of people who, if one saw them at the French **Revolution** being taken in the tumbrils to the guillotine and a wheel came off, would get out and help the executioner put it back on.

 * Until that aim is achieved the **revolution** In education will proceed very slowly.